sagism/azc/README.md

 - Support more modes (image generation, transcription, etc.)
 - Automated testing
 - track total cost
+- binaries (windows, mac, linux)

 # Installation

     pip install azc

+if you want to make it available system-wide (any folder, without having to activate your python environment), you can install it system-wide:

+    echo 'alias azc="$HOME/projects/azc/env/bin/azc"' >> ~/.bashrc

+- Replace `~/.bashrc` with the shell you are using (zsh, bash, etc.)
+- Replace `$HOME/projects/azc/env/bin/azc` with the path to the azc executable

 # Running